sscs-ose/sscs-ose-code-a-chip.github.io/README.md

 ## Program Schedule
-- ~~March 31~~ **April 15 (extended)**, 2026, 11:59 AM Pacific Time: Notebook submission deadline (GitHub pull request)
+- **October 9, 2026, 11:59 AM Pacific Time**: Notebook submission deadline (GitHub pull request)
-- TBD: Announcement of winners
+- Early November: Announcement of winners
-- June 14-18, 2026: Attend the conference
+- February 14-18, 2027: Attend the conference

-**The Symposium on VLSI Technology and Circuits (VLSI) 2026 Code-a-Chip Travel Grant Award** is created to:
+**International Solid-State Circuits Conference (ISSCC) 2027 Code-a-Chip Travel Grant Award** is created to:
  1. Promote *reproducible* chip design using *open-source* tools and *notebook-driven* design flows and
  2. Enable up-and-coming *talents* as well as seasoned *open-source enthusiasts* to travel to the Conference and interact with the leading-edge chip design community.